adehan/english-for-designers/10-thesis-digest/index.md

 ## References

 Battenfield, Jackie.
 The Artist's Guide: How to Make a Living Doing What You Love.
 Hachette Books, 2009.
-Oldham, Craig.
-Oh, Sh*t...
-What Now?: Honest Advice for New Graphic Designers.
-Laurence King Publishing, 2018.
-Stanfield, A. B. I'd Rather Be in the Studio!: The Artist's No-Excuse Guide to Self-Promotion.
-Pentas Press, 2011.
-Stephens, S. MW.
-Big Book of Self Promotion.
-HarperCollins, 2009.
 Terry, Will.
 What They Don't Teach in Art School: An Illustrator's Guide to Making Money in the Real World.
 Giggledesk, 2021.

 ## Images